-The catalogue presented here details five of the patterns we have identified so far, namely Token, Correspondence, Selection, Solicitation, and Deadline.
-The pattern template we adopt comprises context, problem, forces, solution, resulting context (consequences), examples, and related patterns.
+Due to the lack of space, the catalogue presented here details only five of the patterns we have identified: Token, Correspondence, Selection, Solicitation, and Deadline.
+Our catalogue roughly follows the Alexandrian form as well as other popular template forms [8].
+The template comprises context, problem, forces, solution, resulting context (consequences), examples, and related patterns.
 We illustrate the structure of each pattern using either a conceptual class diagram or an object diagram where it helps distinguish between multiple instances of the same concept.
 Most importantly, the "Considerations and Variants" section has the bulk of details about the pattern and is intended to be used in generating questions about the fragment of requirements it is applied to.